 (a) For a specified Massey University course, identified by course number.

-2. A student shall be required to complete at least the following through Massey University to be awarded a Massey University qualification:
+16. Unless otherwise stated in the Regulations for a particular qualification or an approved dual award arrangement, and subject to Regulations 9 to 15, a student will usually be required to complete at least the following through Massey University to be awarded a Massey University qualification:

 (a) For a 360-credit undergraduate degree, at least 105 credits.

 (i) At least 60 300-level credits in the degree, including the 300-level credits required for a major subject(s).